Vixeliz/VinoxOldGame/README.md

 # Vinox

+## HEAVILY IN DEVELOPMENT STILL NOTHING HERE IS FINAL AND THE CODE NEEDS REFACTORING

 Sandbox survival game made with Rust and bevy.
 The goal of this project is somewhat like minetest but a much more limited scripting system at first with the upside of a more comprehensive base game and more modern engine technology.